wp-plugins/wp-events/readme.txt

 **Q:** Is it safe to use the automatic upgrade?

 **A:** By default no!
 Not for any plugin.
-In specifics, Events sometimes receives a new version of the database and thus cannot automatically upgrade, some things are to be done manually for your own safety!
+I'm working on a way to make it easier though.

 **Visit here for the FAQ and support:**
 [Support forum!](http://forum.at.meandmymac.net/)